Home Compare GEN vs TDG

 Gen Digital vs TransDigm Group: Which Stock Looks Stronger in 2026?

-Gen Digital holds the cleaner structural position, with the lead spread across stability and valuation.
-TransDigm still has the edge on stability, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with TransDigm carrying a narrow edge on stability.
+Gen Digital still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.